 Prior to application submission, PD/PIs are encouraged to verify and/or enter the date of their terminal research degree or the end date of their post-graduate clinical training in their eRA Commons Profile to ensure the correct identification.

 - NIH systems will automatically calculate the status of each investigator and display it within their eRA Commons personal profile

 - Investigators should make sure their status is correctly marked in their profile.
 If your status is incorrect, please contact the NIH eRA Service Desk.

 Extension of ESI Status

 Some researchers may have lapses in their research or research training, or have experienced periods of less than full-time effort.
-NIH will consider requests to extend the ESI or EEI status period for reasons that can include: medical concerns, disability, family care responsibilities, extended periods of clinical training, natural disasters, and active duty military service, determined on a case by case basis at the sole discretion of NIH.
+NIH will consider requests to extend the ESI status period for reasons that can include: medical concerns, disability, family care responsibilities, extended periods of clinical training, natural disasters, and active duty military service, determined on a case by case basis at the sole discretion of NIH.

 Special ProgramsNIH has several special award programs for new investigators, including: